 When I walked into the church, a sign on the wall said that those who have tattoos will be burned by hellfire.
 I glanced down at the tattoos on my ankles and wondered what I had gotten myself into.

-It was a four-hour service filled with dancing, preaching, singing and testimonials.
+It ended up being a four-hour service filled with dancing, preaching, singing and testimonials.

-I was not expecting that when I entered Canada’s head branch of the Mountain of Fire and Miracles Ministries, a square stripmall-looking storefront on Rexdale Boulevard across from the now-closed Steak Queen restaurant, infamous from the late Rob Ford’s mayoral days.
+I was not expecting that when I entered Canada’s head branch of the Mountain of Fire and Miracles Ministries, a square stripmall-looking storefront on Rexdale Boulevard across from the now-closed Steak Queen restaurant, infamous from the late Rob Ford’s days as Toronto’s mayor.

 Dr. Daniel Kolawole Olukoya founded the original Mountain of Fire and Miracles in Lagos, Nigeria in 1989.